 In 2005, we released the first version of SafeRegistry, a web-based, SaaS-oriented property inventory and reporting system featuring tight integration in the insurance industry, and we added SafeTags, hardy property labels and tags with serialized identifiers designed to integrate with SafeRegistry and provide tracing and identification capabilities.
 Then, in 2006, we launched SafeBeacon GPS, covert IP-based stolen laptop tracking and recovery software, featuring remote data recovery and deletion.
 SafeBeacon GPS later became known as MyLaptopGPS, garnering coverage by Inc. Magazine, InformationWeek, ZDNet, Law.com, and many others.
 We were even tapped by the third largest teacher’s union in the United States to manage security efforts in the wake of a laptop theft that exposed the identities and information of about 40,000 teachers.

 In 2010, we began custom innovation research and development for a long-term OneStep Charge client specializing in utility billing software.
 This client used our technical strategy and platform development expertise to automate key backoffice operations and bolster a burgeoning, but bottlenecked, web application.
 What was once a website plagued by outages became a site with 99.99% uptime under a clustered architecture featuring multiple layers of failover redundancy, including both data carrier and hardware redundancy, designed and implemented by our team.
 We also developed a custom mobile bill presentment and payment application, using a web app model, and a mobile water meter reading application running on Android (with over-the-air IP-based backoffice connectivity via webservices), and designed, architected and developed a service-oriented webservices platform to seamlessly coordinate new technologies coming down the pipeline from our R&D team, with an agile development approach.
-This client’s business began to soar and the momentum continues today, with reliability and innovation driving their surge into market dominance, powered by Tri-8.
+This client’s business began to soar and their growth led to acquisition in 2019 by a public company.

 In 2014, our portfolio grew to include Veracity3 for RFID, our powerful sensor technology powered by webservices and service-oriented architecture, designed to assist RFID solution providers with crucial audit services for their specific RFID implementations.